Kathiravan07work/Logistic-Management-System/README.md

-# Logistic-Management-System
-A simple Logistics Management System built with Python and SQLite to manage shipments, delivery status, and logistics data.
-# 🚚 Logistics Management System
+🚚 Logistics Management System:

 This is a simple Logistics Management System built using Python and SQLite.
 It offers a console-based interface to manage and track shipments efficiently.

----

-## 🔧 Features
+ 🔧 Features:

 - Add new shipment details
 - Update shipment status (e.g., In Transit, Delivered)